 Companies or consumers who have suffered damages in connection with cartel behaviour are entitled to file claims for civil damages against companies that participated in the cartels.
 The claims are based on tort law (Article 709 of the Civil Code and Article 25 of the AMA) or a claim for unjust enrichment (Article 703 of the Civil Code).
 Meanwhile, there is no relief or compensation applicable to governmental proceedings in connection with cartels.

 Private actions, such as damage claims and injunctions, are handled in civil proceedings in Japan.
-Accordingly, the process applied for such private actions is the same as other types of civil litigations in accordance with the Civil Litigation Act.
-Evidence from governmental investigations or proceedings is admissible subject to the government officials’ confidentiality obligations in accordance with regulations under the Civil Litigation Act
+Accordingly, the process applied for such private actions is also the same as other type of civil litigations in accordance with the Civil Litigation Act.
+Evidence from governmental investigations or proceedings is admissible subject to the government officials’ confidentiality obligations in accordance with regulations under the Civil Litigation Act.

 Most civil litigation cases, including damages lawsuits relating to cartels, are likely to end in settlement.
-This is partially because it usually takes a long time, normally a few years, from inception of the claim to resolution in civil proceedings and judges appear to prefer settlement rather than issuing decisions so they tend to encourage both parties to make a court-approved settlement.
+This is partially because it usually takes long time, normally over a few years, from inception of the claim to resolution in civil proceedings, and judges appear to prefer settlement rather than issuing decisions so that they have the tendency to encourage both parties to make a court approved settlement.

-Claimants seeking compensation from cartelists are entitled to file a lawsuit with civil affairs of district courts and if they are not satisfied with the decisions of the district courts, they are also eligible to appeal to the High Court having jurisdiction over the district court delivering the decision.
-Under very restricted circumstances – for example, where the decision of the High Court might be inconsistent with the Constitution or court precedents – an appeal to the Supreme Court could be allowed under the Civil Litigation Act.
+Claimants seeking compensation from cartelists are entitled to file a lawsuit with civil affairs of district courts, and if they are not satisfied with the decisions of such district courts, they are also eligible to appeal to the High Court having jurisdiction over the district court delivering the decision.
+Under very restricted circumstances, for example, where the decision of the High Court might be inconsistent with the Constitution or court precedents, an appeal to the Supreme Court could be allowed under the Civil Litigation Act.